 3 1/2 Stars

 On top of that, it was too long.
-I know WLL was longer, but every page of that novel was packed with action and I couldn’t wait to see what WTFery occurred next.
-Here the 1st person POV hinders this book because by default there is going to be a lot more introspection on one character’s part than action overall.
+I know Wicked Loving Lies was longer, but every page of that novel was packed with action, and I couldn’t wait to see what WTFery occurred next.
+Here the 1st person POV hinders this book because, by default, there will be a lot more introspection on one character’s part than action overall.

-The only trope I despise more in a romance than a hero who is constantly weeping over his dead wife or lover is a Mama’s boy.
-Now Lucas is no Mama’s boy, but the fact that he’s obsessed and in love with the woman he thought was his mother as a boy only to find she’s just a stepmother puts him in a weird gray category until the end of the book.
+The only trope I despise more in a romance than a hero constantly weeping over his dead wife or lover is a Mama’s boy.
+Now Lucas is no Mama’s boy, but the fact that he’s obsessed and in love with the woman he thought was his mother as a boy only to find she’s just a stepmother puts him in a weird gray category until the end.

-It would have been fine if interspersed with Rowena’s diary entries there would have been other character’s perspectives, but to have only the prologue and epilogue be 3rd person was a huge mistake.
-With a book this long of such a grand scope, I needed more than just Rowena’s thoughts.
+It would have been fine if interspersed with Rowena’s diary entries.
+There should have been other character’s perspectives.
+To have only the prologue and epilogue be written in 3rd-person was a huge mistake.
+With a book of such a grand scope, I needed more than just Rowena’s thoughts.

 Why not?
 Well, for one, for such a smart woman, Rowena certainly made some stupid decisions.
 Like not ignoring her dead father’s urgent request to read his diaries because she was too lazy.
 Sloth is certainly my favorite sin, but she could have just skipped to the end of those diaries and taken a gander at what it was all about.
 Then there was her dumb mistake to trust the obviously telegraphed villain.

 When it came to Elena vs. Rowena, that was awesome.
 I wanted more Rowena-Elena showdowns.
 Two alpha women fighting not just for a man but for power over everything.
 I love a great villainess; it makes the heroine stronger.